WebReflection/redefine/README.md

         this.method.bind(this);
     }

 Above snippet creates 4 extra objects per each instance of `MyClass`.
 This is a [memory disaster prone approach plus is really slow during instance creation](http://jsperf.com/the-power-of-getters-element) you can easily compare checking the *Element_Getter* results across all browsers and engines.
-We also force our syntax to be ES3 because if the prototype of MyClass would have been define via `Object.defineProperties()` and these were not `configurable` or `writable`, this is what we should really do in order to have an equivalent behavior in our code.
+We also force our syntax to be ES3 because if the prototype of MyClass would have been defined via `Object.defineProperties()` and these were not `configurable` or `writable`, this is what we should really do in order to have an equivalent behavior in our code.

     // what we should do if MyClass.prototype
     // was defined with these properties as defaults